International Senior Thesis Research Grant Awardees

 Radio/Television/Film, School of Communication '25

 Diana Deng received the Summer International Senior Thesis Grant in 2024.
-With the Buffett Institute’s support, Diana travelled to China and Chile to conduct research for her thesis “Between China, Chile, and South Africa: A Creative Collaboration in Poetry.”
+With the Roberta Buffett Institute’s support, Diana travelled to China and Chile to conduct research for her thesis “Between China, Chile, and South Africa: A Creative Collaboration in Poetry.”
 She examined literary and political connections across the Global South during the Cold War and engaged in archival research and literary analysis of three poets: Ai Qing of China, Pablo de Rokha of Chile, and Dennis Brutus of South Africa.
 The project offered insights into how poetry can build cross-continental connections and reimagine global alliances through shared anti-imperialist struggle.
 Lilah Goldberg

 Human Development in Context, School of Education and Social Policy ‘25

-Lilah Goldberg received the Buffett Institute’s Summer International Senior Thesis Grant in 2024.
+Lilah Goldberg received the Roberta Buffett Institute’s Summer International Senior Thesis Grant in 2024.
 In Paris, France and Rome, Italy, Lilah conducted research for her thesis “Not Just Sweet Treats: Exploring the Perceived Socio-Emotional Experiences of Celiac Disease through the Lens of French and Italian Gluten-Free Bakery and Restaurant Employees.”
 Lilah explored how food service workers in gluten-free bakeries and restaurants interact with the celiac community.
 Her findings suggested gluten-free spaces can foster community, care, and inclusion.She also offered insights into improving food service practices as employees gain a deep understanding of the emotional toll of living with celiac disease.
 Suejin Clara Oh

 Global Health Studies and Political Science, Weinberg College of Arts and Sciences ‘25

-Suejin Clara Oh received the Buffett Institute’s Summer International Senior Thesis Grant in 2024.
+Suejin Clara Oh received the Roberta Buffett Institute’s Summer International Senior Thesis Grant in 2024.
 Suejin travelled to New Zealand to carry out research for her thesis “Exploring the Intersections of Socioeconomic Factors, Religious Affiliation, and Political Ideologies on the Efficacy of COVID-19 Social Distancing Measures in New Zealand: An In-depth Examination within the Māori Community.”
 By examining public health records and conducting interviews with Māori leaders and community members, Suejin presented a culturally grounded analysis of how public health policy succeeded—or fell short—in addressing the needs of Indigenous populations.
 Cate Osborne

 History, Weinberg College of Arts and Sciences ‘25

 Cate Osborne received the Summer International Senior Thesis Grant in 2024.
-With the Buffett Institute’s support, Cate travelled to the Annapurna Conservation Area in Nepal to conduct research for her thesis “Encouraging Environmentalism: Conservation Initiatives that buffer Nepalese Monarchical Legitimacy.”
+With the Roberta Buffett Institute’s support, Cate travelled to the Annapurna Conservation Area in Nepal to conduct research for her thesis “Encouraging Environmentalism: Conservation Initiatives that buffer Nepalese Monarchical Legitimacy.”
 She investigated whether Nepal’s conservation policies have delivered meaningful benefits to marginalized communities.
 Cate conducted historical research at local institutions and field interviews with local residents to examine how issues of caste, gender, and class intersect with environmental justice in Annapurna and what they reveal about the broader role of conservation in development policy.